-After almost two decades of travel writing, Ryan Murdock gets (surprisingly) opposite advice from a few of the industry’s top contributors.
+After almost two decades of travel and travel-writing, Ryan Murdock gets (surprisingly) opposite advice from a few industry experts.

 I’d only been in London for a few hours, and I was already thinking I’d have to scrap a year’s work.
 We were at the British Museum, sitting one row away from Michael Palin and Sara Wheeler.
 The topic of their sold-out talk was “What Makes Great Travel Writing?”
 I’m finishing up a new book about Malta, and I expected to nod knowingly along with the speakers, patting myself on the back for a draft well-polished.
 Instead, I was second guessing not just my manuscript, but everything I’d ever done.